Mobility analogy: Inertance

 Inertance has the same units as mass (kilograms in the SI system) and the name indicates its relationship to inertia.
 Smith did not just define a network theoretic element, he also suggested a construction for a real mechanical component and made a small prototype.
 Smith's inerter consists of a plunger able to slide in or out of a cylinder.
 The plunger is connected to a rack and pinion gear which drives a flywheel inside the cylinder.
 There can be two counter-rotating flywheels in order to prevent a torque developing.
 Energy provided in pushing the plunger in will be returned when the plunger moves in the opposite direction, hence the device stores energy rather than dissipates it just like a block of mass.
 However, the actual mass of the inerter can be very small, an ideal inerter has no mass.
 Two points on the inerter, the plunger and the cylinder case, can be independently connected to other parts of the mechanical system with neither of them necessarily connected to ground.

-Smith's inerter has found an application in Formula One racing where it is known as the J-damper.
-It is used as an alternative to the now banned tuned mass damper and forms part of the vehicle suspension.
+Smith's inerter has found an application in Formula One racing where it is known as the J-damper, a code name made up by the McLaren team who first used it in order not to invoke suspicion by the other teams; the J stands for "jounce", a combination of the words jump and bounce.
+It was used as an alternative to the already banned tuned mass damper until 2022 when it too was banned, and formed a part of the vehicle suspension.
 It may have been first used secretly by McLaren in 2005 following a collaboration with Smith.
 Other teams are now believed to be using it.
 The inerter is much smaller than the tuned mass damper and smoothes out contact patch load variations on the tyres.
 Smith also suggests using the inerter to reduce machine vibration.

 The difficulty with mass in mechanical analogies is not limited to the mobility analogy.
 A corresponding problem also occurs in the impedance analogy, but in that case it is ungrounded inductors, rather than capacitors, that cannot be represented with the standard elements.